 - Second, it is a great way to show off your wines and glasses and adds a nice look to your bar.

 With open shelves, you could play around with lighting to create some cool effects.
+Floating shelves are great in smaller set ups, as they minimize clutter and promote organization.
 Open shelves are great in smaller set ups, as they minimize clutter and promote organization.
 You can add some small LED light strips to illuminate the underside of the shelf or position a main light fixture to shine light on the objects above.
 The reflective effect will add a nice unexpected variation to your bar.
 Homeowners also can decorate this open wall space with bold tiles patterns and colors, which we will discuss in the next paragraph.

 Trend #5.
 Bold Tile Patterns and Colors